math-comp/Abel/README.md

   in the classically monad, making the results available either for a boolean goal or a classical goal.
 This was instrumental in eliminating references to some embarrassing roots of the unity.

+- `xmathcomp/algR.v` contains a proof that the real subset of `algC` (isomorphic to `{x : algC | x \is Num.real}`) is a real closed field (and archimedean), and endows this type `algR` with appropriate canonical instances.

+- `xmathcomp/real_closed_ext.v` contains some missing lemmas from the library `math-comp/real_closed`, in particular bounding the number of real roots of a polynomial by one plus the number of real roots of its derivative,

 - `xmathcomp/diag.v` contains the theory of diagonalisation and codiagonalisation with the standard criterions.